semihataman161/BlockchainBasedVotingSystemFrontend/README.md

----
-## Installing Dependencies
+# Installing dependencies
-yarn
-OR
-npm i
+npm i OR yarn

-## How to run client code ?
+# How to run client code
-yarn serve
-OR
-npm run serve
+yarn serve OR npm run serve
----